AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/Report.md

 ![image](https://github.com/AminAkbariCodes/Hitchcock-Algorithm-for-the-Transportation-Problem/assets/132245731/42f17aa8-efeb-48a3-a94d-a92c8f576d18)

-Below the menus, there are navigation buttons.
-You can use the "Back" button to revert to the previous step in the algorithm, or the "Next" button to move to the next step.

 In addition to the menus, there are navigational buttons available to users.
 The "Back" button enables users to go back to the previous step of the algorithm, while the "Next" button allows for the progression to the following step.
 This interactive feature ensures users have full control over the pace at which they navigate the algorithm.

 ![Intro Screen GIF](2.gif)